 For every share of preferred stock owned, the investor can convert it into 4 shares of common stock.
 Therefore, the conversion ratio is 4 to 1.

-Sometimes, exam questions can provide the conversion ratio and ask for the conversion price.
-For example:
+Sometimes, exam questions give the conversion ratio and ask for the conversion price.

 An investor purchases 100 shares of a $100 par, 5% preferred stock with a 4:1 conversion ratio.
 What is the conversion price?